 Phone: (704) 687-5969

 I take my greatest professional pride in the students that I had the privilege to teach and/or work with.
-I served as academic advisor of over 50 graduate students who successfully completed their degrees.
-As one (not the only, of course) evidence of their achievements in the pursuit of academic degrees at the doctoral, master’s, or bachelor’s levels, a substantial portion of my scholarly contributions is co-authored with students.
-A large number of former students who took my classes and/or worked with me started their careers in the areas of landscape and urban planning, GIS, and geography in both public and private sectors across the country and around the world.
+I served as academic adviser of over 60 graduate students who successfully completed their degrees.
+Many former students (undergraduate and graduate) who took my classes and/or worked with me started their careers in the areas of landscape and urban planning, GIS, and geography in both public and private sectors across the country and around the world.
 Many of them stayed on and moved up.

 I am fortunate and proud to be able to work with colleagues in many other disciplines in the U.S. and from around the world.
 My collaborators include scholars from academic fields of landscape planning and design, computer science, information technology, sociology, philosophy, ecology, economics, civil and environmental engineering, and mathematics.